apresdev/apres-terraform/modules/aws/aws_accounts_config_workloads/README.md

 * Adds the ECS event lifecyle to monitor for ECS tasks that are in a crash loop.

 It also sets up ChatBot in the region specified by the `chatbot_primary_region` variable, for CloudWatch Alarms integration.
-ChatBot is a global region, so ChatBot is only deployed in a single region, and the SNS alerting topic it subscribes to can be used from all regions.
+ChatBot is a global service, so ChatBot is only deployed in a single region, and the SNS alerting topic it subscribes to can be used from all regions.
 See the next section for more details.

 ## CloudWatch Alarms

-CloudWatch Alarms created with the Apres `cloudwatch_alarms` module will automatically send messages to ChatBot, and it in turn will notify in Slack/Teams/Email depending on the configuration passed into this module.
+CloudWatch Alarms created with the Apres `cloudwatch_alarms` module will automatically send messages to ChatBot, and ChatBot in turn will notify in Slack/Teams/Email depending on the configuration passed into this module.

 Future revisions may change the alerting mechanism, Apres recommends using the `cloudwatch_alarms` module